6.7.11

 JULIE: It’s the same here and unfortunately it’s killing scripted television.
 You did “I’m A Celebrity Get Me Out Of Here!”?

-TOYAH: Yeah, did that in 2003.
+TOYAH: Yeah, did that in 2003

 JULIE: That’s a while ago.
 Where did they stick you?

-JULIE: How did you manage that – did you enjoy it?
+JULIE: Did you enjoy it?

 TOYAH: I can’t say I enjoyed it but it's one hell of a life experience.
 You were genuinely locked in the jungle.
 Do you have an American version of this?

 TOYAH: They genuinely lock you in the jungle and starve you.
-So it’s quite an phenomenal experience.
+So it’s quite an phenomenal experience

-JULIE: It’s a "Celebrity Survivor" –
+JULIE: It’s "Celebrity Survivor" –

 JULIE: Do you consider yourself an outdoor girl?